TwP/elasticon-2015/stories/03-heap-exhaustion.md

 The cluster went into a yellow state (as expected given the circumstances), but it failed to start allocating shards to the other storage nodes.
 Something else was amiss.
-We restarted the ElasticSeearch process on the storage node, and it rejoined the cluster.
+We restarted the ElasticSearch process on the storage node, and it rejoined the cluster.
 However, the cluster remained yellow and still refused to allocate shards to any machine.